Improved Approximation Algorithms for the Expanding Search Problem: Hardness of Approximation

 a contradiction.
-Hence, for any subsequence $\Bar{\sigma}_j=(e_p,\dots,e^*_j)$ with $j\in \{1,\dots,q\}$ it holds that $r(\Bar{\sigma}_j)>2$.
-Let $Q$ denote the set of terminal vertices which are connected by $\Bar{\sigma}$.
-It follows, that then we can remove all edges in $\Bar{\sigma}$ and instead connect each vertex in $Q$ with a single edge of length $2$ in the same order as they had been connected in $\Bar{\sigma}$.
-This strictly decreases the latency of all vertices in $Q$ and in particular the latency of that terminal vertex, originally connected by $e_m$.
-Hence, also all terminal vertices connected by some edges in $\sigma_{2s+1}$ will have a strictly smaller latency.
-Additionally, this strictly decreases the ratio $r(\sigma_{2s})$, so this procedure can be repeated until $r(\sigma_{2s})\leq 2$ as there are only finitely many values that this ration can take. \end{proof}
+Hence, for any subsequence~$\Bar{\sigma}_j=(e_p,\dots,e^*_j)$ with~$j\in [q]$, it holds that~$r(\Bar{\sigma}_j)>2$.
+Let~$Q$ denote the set of terminal vertices connected by~$\Bar{\sigma}$.
+We can remove all edges in~$\Bar{\sigma}$ and instead connect each vertex in~$Q$ with a single edge of length~$2$ in the same order as they had been connected in~$\Bar{\sigma}$.
+This strictly decreases the latency of all vertices in~$Q$ and, in particular, the latency of that terminal vertex, connected initially by~$e_m$.
+Hence, all terminal vertices connected by some edges in~$\sigma_{2s+1}$ will also have a strictly smaller latency.
+Additionally, this strictly decreases the ratio~$r(\sigma_{2s})$, so we can repeat this procedure until~$r(\sigma_{2s})\leq 2$ as there are only finitely many values that this ratio can take. \end{proof}